Jalapeño deviled eggs are a great starter for any party or get together. They make the perfect finger food.

 - Salt and pepper

-First, to get started on these delicious appetizers, the eggs need to be boiled.
+1 – To get started on these deviled eggs, the eggs need to be boiled.
 The quickest and easiest way to boil eggs are right on the stovetop.
 Place 6 eggs in a small pot and fill it with water so it’s about an inch above the eggs.
 Then, turn the burner to high and bring the pot of eggs and water to a boil.
 Once it gets to a boil, turn the heat down to medium-high heat and let the eggs boil for 7 minutes.
 This boils the eggs to the perfect consistency for deviled eggs.

 Once the eggs are done boiling, take them out of the pot with a slotted spoon and put them in a bowl of water with ice cubes for a couple minutes.
 This will cool the eggs down quickly.
 After they’ve cooled down, peel the eggs.
 Then, cut them in half lengthwise.
 Scoop out the yolks and add them to a medium sized bowl.
 Set the cooked egg whites aside.